rust-lang/rust/doc/tutorial.md

 ## Declaring and implementing traits

-A trait consists of a set of methods, or may be empty, as is the case with `Copy`, `Send`, and `Const`.
-A method is a function that can be applied to a `self` value and a number of arguments, using the dot notation: `self.foo(arg1, arg2)`.
+A trait consists of a set of methods, without bodies, or may be empty, as is the case with `Copy`, `Send`, and `Const`.
 For example, we could declare the trait `Printable` for things that can be printed to the console, with a single method:

 ~~~~
 trait Printable {